All Words > Salmagundi

 Examples of Salmagundi in a sentence

-"Order the salmagundi — I heard it is this restaurant's specialty."
+"Order the salmagundi — I heard it's this restaurant's specialty."

 "Jason's room is a salmagundi of his interests from the past decade."